Microlocal categories over Novikov rings: Microlocal category

-\begin{proposition} The category $\mu^\bG_\frakp(X;u<c)$ is a triangulated category with arbitrary coproducts. \end{proposition} \begin{proof} By the definition of $\MS$, we can see that $\mu^\bG_\frakp(X;u<c)$ is a triangulated category.
-The cocompleteness is also clear. \end{proof}
+Although we do not know whether $\mu^\bG_\frakp(X;u<c)$ is cocomplete or not, we still have the following. \begin{proposition} The category $\mu^\bG_\frakp(X;u<c)$ is a pretriangulated category. \end{proposition} \begin{proof} By the definition of $\MS$, we can see that $\mu^\bG_\frakp(X;u<c)$ is a pre-triangulated category. \end{proof}